How Actor Bob Hope Built His Net Worth Through Real Estate

-The world will remember Bob Hope for his long years in the entertainment industry, for his love of golf and the work he did to promote that sport, and for his dedication to lifting the spirits of our US armed forces.
-But did you know he was a very successful real estate investor?
-In fact, at one point in his career, he may have been one of the biggest landholders in the state of California.
+The world will remember Bob Hope for his long years in the entertainment industry, for his love of golf and the work he did to promote that sport, and for his dedication to lifting the spirits of the armed forces with the U.S.O.

-Bob Hope's Land Purchases
+Bob Hope's Real Estate Purchases

 So just how much was Leslie Townes Hope worth?
 Many of the estimates being kicked around are based on a Time magazine story from 1967 that said the comedian owned “8,000 acres in Palm Springs, 4,000 to 5,000 acres near Phoenix, more than 7,500 acres in Malibu,” and more.
 Hope was thought to have enough land to make a principality nearly 50 times the size of Monaco, with just as fine a climate.